Revenue from Contracts with Customers

 Note 5.
 Revenue from Contracts with Customers

-We recognize revenue when we transfer promised services to customers in an amount that reflects the consideration to which we expect to be entitled in exchange for those services.
+The Company recognizes revenue when it transfers promised services to customers in an amount that reflects the consideration to which it expects to be entitled in exchange for those services.

 The following table presents the Company’s revenues disaggregated into categories based on the nature of such revenues (in thousands):

-For the years ended December 31, 2021, 2020 and 2019, the Company did not recognize material bad-debt expense.
 Contract assets consist of costs and estimated earnings in excess of billings on uncompleted engineering contracts.
-The balance was entirely from the ESS Metron acquisition and was $9.9 million and $0 as of December 31, 2021 and 2020, respectively.
+The balance was entirely from the ESS Metron acquisition, and was $13.8 million and $9.9 million as of June 30, 2022 and December 31, 2021, respectively.

-The Company’s contract liabilities primarily relate to upfront payments and consideration received from customers for data center hosting, billings in excess of costs and estimated earnings on uncompleted engineering contracts and the upfront license fee generated from our legacy animal health business.
-The table below presents changes in the total deferred revenue liability, for the years ended December 31, 2021 and 2020 (in thousands):
+The Company’s contract liabilities primarily relate to upfront payments and consideration received from customers for Data Center Hosting, billings in excess of costs and estimated earnings on uncompleted Engineering contracts and the upfront license fee generated from our legacy animal health business.
+The table below presents changes in the total deferred revenue liability and billings in excess of costs and estimated earnings, for the six months ended June 30, 2022 (in thousands):

 Additionally, we have elected to use the practical expedient to not adjust the transaction price for the existence of a significant financing component if the timing difference between a customer’s payment and our performance is one year or less.